sdumetz/jekyll-inline-svg/README.md

     {% svg "path/to/foo.svg"  %}
 ```

 Should resolve to `/your/site/source/path/to/foo.svg`.
+As jekyll prevents you from getting out of the source dir, `/../drawing.svg` will also resolve to `./drawing.svg`.

 ## Safety

 In [safe mode](https://jekyllrb.com/docs/plugins/) (ie. on github pages), the plugin will be disabled as it's not yet trusted.
 However it should be "safe" as defined by [Jekyll](https://jekyllrb.com/docs/plugins/) (ie. no arbitrary code execution).

-However, it does not provide any ability to prevent reading from outside of source dir.
-For example, `/../../file.svg` is still a valid location.

 Some processing is done to remove useless data :